 On the topic of half siblings, it is important to note that there are other relationships that share a similar amount of DNA.
 Uncles, aunts, nieces, nephews, grandparents or grandchildren, and a few other relationships, are included.

-If you have a DNA match that shows up in the half-sibling centimorgan range, you will need to use other methods to determine their relationship to you:
+If you have a DNA match that shows up in the lower portion of the half-sibling centimorgan range, you will need to use other methods to determine their relationship to you:

 - the age of your match